frizatch/Tableau-Intro-to-TableauPublic/README.md

 - Drag Size (sample size at each site) onto Size in the Marks card
 - Drag Taxon onto Color in the Marks Card

-You now have a map that show the sample sites of the baboons and their different taxons that looks like so!:
+You now have a map that show the sample sites of the baboons and their different taxons to explore!:

 <p align="center">
 <img src="images/baboonmap.png" width="700"/>